-Application : Departure Explanation on application of the practice Explanation for : departure The Board is in the opinion that the disclosure of the Key Senior Management's remuneration on a named basis would not be in its best interest of the Company.
+Application : Departure

+Explanation on application of the practice

+Explanation for : departure The Board is in the opinion that the disclosure of the Key Senior Management's remuneration on a named basis would not be in its best interest of the Company.
 Greatech requires highly skilled talents given with its nature of business.
 In view of the competitive market for talents in the industry, the Company would want to ensure that every effort is made in retaining its talents.

-As an alternative, the Company disclosed the details of its top four (4) Key Senior Management during the financial year ended 31 December 2019 ("FY2019") on a group basis as below: Remuneration (Top 4 Key Senior Management) RM'000 Salary and other emoluments Statutory contributions by the Company 838 103 Benefits-in-kind 16 Total 957 Including salary, bonus and allowances chargeal tax ble to income Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
-Measure : Please explain the measure(s) the company has tall to take to adopt the practice. ken or intend Timeframe : Choose an item.
+As an alternative, the Company disclosed the details of its top five (5) Key Senior Management during the FY2020 on a group basis as below:

+Remuneration (Top 5 Key Senior Management) RM'000

+Salary and other emoluments 1,495

+Statutory contributions by the Company 172

+Benefits-in-kind Total 26 1,693

+Including salary, bonus and allowances chargeal ,

+tax sic to income

+Large companies are re encouraged to complete equired to complete the columns below.
+Non-large co the columns below. ompanies are

+Measure : Please explain the measure(s) the company has tall to take to adopt the practice. ken or intend

+Timeframe : Choose an item.